Literature / The Callista Trilogy

 - Noodle Incident: Played straight and eventually subverted with General Sulamar and the "Massacre at Mendicat", which he claims was a magnificent military campaign that put him on the map in Imperial history.
 Crix Madine reveals to Durga and Lemelisk that said massacre was in fact nothing more than when Sulamar made a buffoonish command error that sent the Mendicat, an Imperial mining station, hurtling into a star.

 - Also: since the end of The Thrawn Trilogy.
 Pellaeon has gained a promotion but lost the Chimaera and ended up in the service of a warlord, all of which hint at an interesting few years between The Last Command and Darksaber.
 Source material says he lost the Chimaera while fighting under the reborn Emperor, and then the Empire split up into warlord factions again.
+Later books show that he eventually manages to recapture the Chimaera.

 - Reality Ensues: Honestly, Durga?
 What did you expect to happen when you tried to build a superweapon but decided to cheap out on construction material?